The Hunchback of Notre Dame (1996 film): Development

-Production on The Hunchback of Notre Dame began in the summer of 1993.
-In October 1993, directors Gary Trousdale and Kirk Wise, art director David Goetz, Roy Conli, Ed Ghertner, Will Finn, Alan Menken, and Stephen Schwartz took a trip to Paris for ten days; three days were devoted to exploring the Notre Dame cathedral where the team took photographs and sketched areas of the religious site, included passageways, stairwells, towers, and a hidden room.
-The team also located books that documented the cathedral's restricted areas, including one about Victor Hugo's watercolor paintings.
+In October 1993, Trousdale, Wise, art director David Goetz, Roy Conli, Ed Ghertner, Will Finn, Alan Menken, and Stephen Schwartz took a trip to Paris for ten days.
+Three days were devoted to an exploration of the Notre-Dame Cathedral, where the team took photographs and sketched areas of the religious site, included passageways, stairwells, towers, and a hidden room.
+Wise remembered sitting in the nave as he listened to the pipe organ: "The sound was so powerful, I could feel it thudding in my chest.
+I thought: This is what the movie needs to feel like."
+Hahn was struck by the scale of the tower spaces: "To crawl up in the bell towers and imagine Quasimodo there, to see the bells and the timbers — the scale of it all is unbelievable."
+Schwartz arranged access to the cathedral before its public opening hours, climbing alone to the bell tower with a notepad.
+By the time the research trip concluded, the lyrics for the song "Out There" had been written there, in the character's own home.

+The team also studied a collection of Victor Hugo's own watercolor paintings of Notre-Dame.
 Goetz stated, "It turned out that his paintings were very similar in tone to what we were coming with for our early visual development work ...
 We were a little tentative because it seemed like an un-Disney thing.
 Then we went to Paris and saw the Hugo paintings and the work of other illustrators of the time.
 We felt they were so similar that we were really on a track that was appropriate ...
 We thought, heck, let's go with it."
 The team also visited the Palace of Justice and an original location of the Court of Miracles.

 Writing

+Tab Murphy was hired as the film's initial screenwriter.
+Murphy's early drafts positioned Quasimodo as a Cyrano de Bergerac–like figure covertly facilitating a romance between Phoebus and Esmeralda, but this structure was abandoned in favor of a love triangle that foregrounded Quasimodo's desire and his loss directly.
+Murphy explained the shift: "We decided to make Phoebus more heroic and central to the story.
+Out of that decision grew the idea of some sort of a triangle between Quasimodo, Esmeralda, and Phoebus."

+Irene Mecchi and Jonathan Roberts, who had rewritten the screenplay for The Lion King, were subsequently brought in, followed by the writing team of Bob Tzudiker and Noni White.
+Schwartz also contributed to the story development beyond the songs alone, including a suggestion that audiences be held in suspense about whether Phoebus would defy Frollo before he extinguishes the torch.

 We knew it would be a challenge to stay true to the material while still giving it the requisite amount of fantasy and fun most people would expect from a Disney animated feature.
 We were not going to end it the way the book ended, with everybody dead.